EnviroDIY/ModularSensors/README.md

 _____

 #### <a name="SQ212"></a>[Apogee SQ-212 Quantum Light Sensor ](https://www.apogeeinstruments.com/sq-212-amplified-0-2-5-volt-sun-calibration-quantum-sensor/) Photosynthetically Active Radiation (PAR)
 This library will work with the Apogee SQ-212 and SQ-212 analog quantum light sensors, and could be readily adapted to work with similar sensors (e.g. SQ-215 or SQ225) with by simply changing the calibration factors.
+These sensors send out a simple analog signal.
+To convert that to a high resolution digigal signal, the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
+The TI ADS1115 ADD communicates with the board via I2C and should have its address set as 0x48.
+To use a different I2C address for the ADS1115, add the line `#define ADS1X15_ADDRESS (0x##)` to your sketch below the line `#include <ApogeeSQ212.h>`.
+The PAR sensors should be attached to a 5-24V power source and the power supply to the sensor can be stopped between measurements.
+The TI ADS1115 requires a 2-5.5V power supply.

-The main constructor for the sensor object is:
+The Arduino pin controlling power on/off and the analog data pin _on the TI ADS1115_ are required for the sensor constructor:

 ```cpp
 #include <ApogeeSQ212.h>
 ApogeeSQ212 SQ212(SQ212Power, SQ212Data);
 ```

-The one available variable is:
+The one available variable is:  (customVarCode is optional)

 ```cpp
 ApogeeSQ212_PAR(&SQ212, "customVarCode");  // Photosynthetically Active Radiation (PAR), in units of μmol m-2 s-1, or microeinsteinPerSquareMeterPerSecond